JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 - train-dev error: 9%
 - dev error: 10%

 We see that training error \\(\lt \lt\\) train-dev error \\(\approx\\) dev error.
-Because the train and train-dev sets come from the same underlying distribution, we can safely conclude that the large increase in error from the train set to the dev set is due to _variance_ (i.e., are network is not generalizing well)
+Because the train and train-dev sets come from the same underlying distribution, we can safely conclude that the large increase in error from the train set to the dev set is due to _variance_ (i.e., our network is not generalizing well)

 Lets look at a counter example.
 Say we have the following errors: